 Talkeetna River ++

-Some reds and chums have appeared at the mouths of Clear and Larson creeks.
+A few reds and chums have shown up on the Talkeetna River at the mouths of Clear and Larson creeks.

 Trout, graying, char, pike, salmon

 Rainbow trout can be found at Jewel Lake, Delong Lake, Sand Lake and Campbell Point Lake.
 Sand Lake, Kincaid Park and Campbell Point have also been stocked with char.
 Remember, the bag limit at Anchorage-area lakes has been cut to two rainbows, two grayling and two Arctic char per day, with one 12 inches or longer.
 Catch-and-release rainbow fishing in Chester and Campbell creeks has been productive at times, though they haven't been stocked this year.
 Bait is banned in Chester Creek.
 Campbell Creek opens for silver fishing Sunday between Dimond Boulevard and C Street.

 Grayling anglers should have success here.
 Bag limit is two per day, with only one longer than 12 inches.

 Closed to king salmon fishing, and only a few silvers have arrived.
 Beware: The creek upstream of the Chugach Power Plant to the Reeve Boulevard bridge is closed through Sept.
 30 to protect wild populations of spawning rainbows.

 Bird Creek +